lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 --------------

 `Term::Choose` uses multithreading when preparing the list for the output; the number of threads to use can be set with the environment variable `TC_NUM_TREADS`.

+The method `num-threads` returns the setting used by `Term::Choose`.

 head2 libncurses